FreddeITsupport98/zypper-automatik-helper-/README.md

   - 🗑️ **NEW: Safe scripted uninstaller** – `sudo ./zypper-auto.sh --uninstall-zypper-helper` (or `sudo zypper-auto-helper --uninstall-zypper-helper`) now removes all helper components (root timers/services, helper binaries, user systemd units, helper scripts, aliases, logs and caches) in a single, logged operation with a clear header and summary.
   - ⚙️ **NEW: Advanced uninstall flags** – `--yes` / `-y` / `--non-interactive` skip the confirmation prompt for automated or non-interactive environments; `--dry-run` shows exactly what **would** be removed without making any changes; `--keep-logs` preserves `/var/log/zypper-auto` install/service logs for debugging while still clearing per-user notifier caches.
   - 🧹 **IMPROVED: Clean systemd state on uninstall** – system and user units are stopped, disabled, removed from disk, and their "failed" states cleared via `systemctl reset-failed`/`systemctl --user reset-failed` so `systemctl status` no longer reports stale failures after uninstall.
-  - 🧾 **NEW: External configuration file** – `/etc/zypper-auto.conf` now holds documented settings for post-update helpers (Flatpak/Snap/Soar/Brew), log retention, notifier cache/snooze behaviour, and timer intervals, so users can tweak behaviour without editing the script.
+  - 🧾 **NEW: External configuration file** – `/etc/zypper-auto.conf` now holds documented settings for post-update helpers (Flatpak/Snap/Soar/Brew), log retention, notifier cache/snooze behaviour, timer intervals, and per-installation zypper behaviour, so users can tweak behaviour without editing the script.
   - 🕒 **NEW: Config-driven timer intervals** – `DL_TIMER_INTERVAL_MINUTES` and `NT_TIMER_INTERVAL_MINUTES` (allowed: `1,5,10,15,30,60`) control how often the downloader and notifier run; the installer converts these into appropriate `OnCalendar` expressions.
+  - 🧩 **NEW: `DUP_EXTRA_FLAGS` support** – a new `DUP_EXTRA_FLAGS` key in `/etc/zypper-auto.conf` lets you append extra solver flags (such as `--allow-vendor-change` or `--from <repo>`) to every `zypper dup` run by the helper (background downloader and notifier) without modifying the scripts.
   - 🚨 **NEW: Config validation & reset helper** – invalid values in `/etc/zypper-auto.conf` automatically fall back to safe defaults, are logged, surfaced in `last-status.txt`, and trigger a small desktop notification suggesting `zypper-auto-helper --reset-config`.
 A new `--reset-config` CLI mode resets the config to defaults with a timestamped backup.

 - **v57** (2025-12-28): **Soar Stable Updater, Homebrew Integration & Notification UX**